Commercial fishing licences

 You need a section 11 permit to import fish and aquatic life into the NT, or to move fish and aquatic life within the NT.

-Download the form from the list below.
+Get the form under the 'licence applications' section below.

 Special permit - section 17